ranjitjhala/flux-tutorial/typ/ch02_ownership.typ

 use flux_rs::attrs::*;
 ```

-In the previous @ch:01 we saw how to refine basic Rust
+Previously, in @ch:01_refinements we saw how to refine basic Rust
 types like `i32` and `bool` with _indices_ and _constraints_ to
 constrain the set of values described by those types.
 //